yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 We recommend you to configure this policy either in your `.htaccess` file or virtual host file with *least privilege* to allow only interactions that are explicitly required.

-## Define retention periods for personal data

-For compliance with General Data Protection (GDP), you must define retention periods within the design phase for all data fields taking into account the defined purpose.
-You must also include retention periods for backups.

-If you are a small organization, you may not need a documented retention policy.
-However, if you do not have a retention policy, you must still regularly review the data you hold and delete or anonymise any data that you no longer need.

-You must include your Data Protection Officer (DPO) or Legal department to define the retention periods as other laws may impact the retention requirements.

-## Permanently delete unnecessary data

-When the retention periods expire you have to ensure that all of the data which is no longer needed has been deleted.
-This may require automatic identification of the latest activities and a data deletion functionality or manual work.

 ## Where to go next

-For more information on the security features of API Management products and best practices for strengthening their security, see the [API Management Security Guide](/docs/apimgmt_security/).
+* For more information on the security features of API Management products and best practices for strengthening their security, see the [API Management Security Guide](/docs/apimgmt_security/).
+* For privacy and personal data security recommendations, see [Manage privacy and personal data](/docs/apim_administration/apiportal_admin/manage_privacy_personal_data).